Skip to content

 Ordnance Survey map

-Ordnance Survey (Year) Title of map, Edition if not first.
+Ordnance Survey (Year) Title of map, Edition if not first [Map].
 Map/sheet number, Scale.
 Map series if appropriate.
-Place of publication: Publisher.
+Publisher if different from author.

 Other map

-Map producer (Year) Title of map, Edition if not first.
+Map producer (Year) Title of map, Edition if not first [Map].
 Map/sheet number, Scale.
-Place of publication: Publisher.
+Publisher (if different from author).

 Atlas